 1. Direct Reciprocity: This cooperation model is extremely common and applies to people that encounter each other repeatedly, think: family, close friends, coworkers etc. It occurs when one person performs a favor or selfless act for the other, after which, at a later point in time, the person that received the favor returns the gesture to the original party.
 A kind act is repaid to you with a kind act.
 This type of relationship is a partnership in which the benefits are mutually shared, as is the responsibility to foster the relationship with acts of kindness.

 2. Indirect Reciprocity: This form of cooperation and goodwill is based on the person-in-need’s reputation.
 The direct reciprocity model suggests that people help those who have helped them, whereas indirect reciprocity is founded on the idea that individuals will help those who help others.
 This process of indirect reciprocity is important to consider as it supports the concept that it pays to develop a reputation for being cooperative.
 Essentially, if you build a reputation helping others, others will help you.
-And while the purpose of serving others is not to receive something in return, it is interesting to note the ‘social proof’ aspect of this relationship, as well as the foundation of impact it is built upon.
+And while the purpose of serving others is not to receive something in return, it is interesting to note the ‘social proof’ that is garnered and gained as a result.

 3. Spatial Selection: One word can be used to describe this type of cooperation – community.
 Spatial selection suggests that people in the same tribe will protect, care for, and support one another.
 Tribes, and their characteristics, are as old as life itself.
 How these communities, and the individuals within them, expand and interact with one another on the other hand is constantly evolving.
-You yourself are a part of many different communities, reflect on your relationships within each one and consider how you lean on them for support and how you in return support them.
-There is power in your networks, are you leveraging them effectively?
+Each one of us are a part of many different communities that literally commune shared values, interests, locations, and interests.
+How do you lean on the tribes or communities you are a part of for support?
+And how do you offer support in return?
+There is tremendous power and influence in your communal networks, sisterhoods and brotherhoods.
+Are you intentional about your participation?
+Are you leveraging them effectively?

 4. Kin Selection: You may have guessed this one, but there is a specific form of cooperation that we exhibit within our families.
 Families are communities, they are a tribe, which is why family members portray some of the strongest examples of cooperation.
-How does the cooperation you practice within your family impact your interactions with others?
+What is the model of cooperation in your kin?
+How does your family model of cooperation impact your interactions with others?

 As humans, the only action we can take to help stabilize cooperation in the world is to consciously choose to work together.
-We must open ourselves to share, support, and care for one another.
+We must open ourselves to vulnerability, truth, and courage.
+We must share, support, and care for one another.
 We must speak with authentic voices and value all perspectives.
-We must align ourselves towards a common vision, like living in a harmonious, peace-filled world.
-We must honor our differences and unite in our connection.
+We must align ourselves towards a common vision for a better, more peace-filled world.
+We must honor our differences and unite in our connection and commonality.